Jays1115/Jalen-s-Tech-Portfolio/README.md

 <h1>Jalen Smith's Tech Portfolio</h1>
-As a Cloud Security Engineer with extensive experience in DevSecOps, I am well-equipped to enhance your organization's cloud security, streamline operations, and automate key processes.
+As a Cloud Security Engineer with experience in DevSecOps, I am well-equipped to enhance your organization's cloud security, streamline operations, and automate key processes.
 My expertise in AWS and Microsoft Azure, combined with proficiency in CI/CD practices, allows me to optimize cloud infrastructure while maintaining robust security measures.
 I can help your organization strengthen its security frameworks, implement cloud-native security tools, and drive continuous innovation to protect critical assets and improve operational efficiency across all levels.

 <h2>👨‍💻 Cybersecurity Projects:</h2>